Toba Batak people

-The Toba people are found in Toba Samosir Regency, Humbang Hasundutan Regency, Samosir Regency, North Tapanuli Regency, part of Dairi Regency, Central Tapanuli Regency, Sibolga and its surrounding regions.
-The Batak Toba people speak in the Toba Batak language and are centered on Lake Toba and Samosir Island within the lake.
-Batak Toba people frequently build in traditional Batak architecture styles which are common on Samosir.
-Cultural demonstrations, performances and festivities such as Sigale Gale are often held for tourists.
+The Toba people are found in Toba Regency, Humbang Hasundutan Regency, Samosir Regency, North Tapanuli Regency, Central Tapanuli Regency (with Sibolga and its surrounding regions), and part of Dairi Regency.
+The Batak Toba people speak the Toba Batak language and are centered on Lake Toba and Samosir Island within the lake.
+Batak Toba people frequently build in traditional Batak architecture styles which are common in Samosir.
+Cultural demonstrations, performances, and festivities such as Sigale Gale are often held for tourists.

-Paleontological research done in Humbang region of the west side of Toba Lake suggests that human activity had existed 6,500 years ago.
-The genetic test of the Toba Batak people shown that the Toba Batak are the descendants of different people with distinct genetic components.
-The ancestors of the Toba Batak are the people migrated from Formosa, The Philippines, Southern India, Indochina (Burma, Thailand, Vietnam, Cambodia), and South China thousands years ago.
+Paleontological research done in the Humbang region of the west side of Toba Lake suggests that human activity existed 6,500 years ago.
+The genetic test of the Toba Batak people shows that the Toba Batak are the descendants of different people with distinct genetic components.
+As Austronesians, the Toba Batak's ancestors had migrated from Taiwan to Sumatara thousands of years ago.

 History

 Batak kingdoms

 There were numerous kingdoms and dynasties in the history of the Batak and Toba Batak people.
 The last dynasty in the Toba Batak people is the Sisingamangaraja dynasty with twelve successive priest kings called ‘Sisingamangaraja’ from the Sinambela clan.
 During the time when the Batak kingdom was based in Bakara, the Sisingamangaraja dynasty of the Batak kingdom divided their kingdom into four regions by the name of Raja Maropat, which are: